Sjofartsdirektoratet/docs/content/rest-api/qualifications/seagoing_service.md

 weight: 4
 ---

-{{% panel %}}
-**Development environment API URL** <br>
-The latest version of this API can be found deployed in our test environment at: https://sdir-t-apim-common.developer.azure-api.net/api-details#api=sdir-t-api-aps-seagoing.
-{{% /panel %}}

 ## Occupation codes
 The Norwegian Maritime Authorithy has decided a set of acceptable occupations when reporting seagoing service time.
 These occupations are the same as used in the "A-melding", namely the *STYRK codes*.
 The acceptable STYRK codes are listed in **Table 1**.

-All codes can also be obtained using the API operation *Get Sdir reference list og Occupation codes*, this list will always be updated.
-If the seafarer has worked in an occupation not listed in Table 1, a list of corresponding occupations can be found by using the API operation *Get Sdir total overview over occupation codes*.
+All codes can also be obtained using the API operation *List reference occupation codes*, this list will always be updated.
+If the seafarer has worked in an occupation not listed in Table 1, a list of corresponding occupations can be found by using the API operation *List reference occupation code mappings*.
 For example the occupation "Platform chief" can be reported as "skipsfører".

-**Table 1 - List of acceptable occupation codes (Updated 03.09.20)**
+**Table 1 - List of acceptable occupation codes**

 | Category   | STYRK title                | STYRK code |
 |------------|----------------------------|------------|